-Following literature analysis here is some general information for some frequently asked questions relating to the usage of Clozapine N-oxide (water soluble).
+Based on a review of the literature, the following is a summary of useful information relating to the usage of Clozapine N-oxide (water soluble).
 Do you have any questions that aren’t listed below?
-If so, contact us on email@example.com and we’ll try our very best to help!
+If so, contact us on firstname.lastname@example.org and we’ll try our very best to help!

 CNO activates various DREADDs including the excitatory Gi-DREADDs (hM3Dq, hM1Dq and hM5Dq), the inhibitory Gq- DREADDs (hM4Di, hM2Di), the Gs -DREADD (GsD) and the β-arrestin preferring DREADD rM3Darr(Rq(R165L)).

 DREAADs can be selectively expressed in a targeted cell population by using viral vectors or transgenic mice generated by random or site-specific targeting .

 There is some debate in the literature regarding the brain penetrant properties of CNO – some groups report high BBB penetration , whilst a recent study suggests that CNO systemically administered does not readily cross the blood-brain-barrier in vivo, and converts to clozapine which activates DREADDs .
 Care must be taken in experimental design and proper controls should be incorporated

 CNO has been commonly administered via injection (e.g. intraperitoneal injection [6,7,8,9], subcutaneous , or directly infused intracranially [12,13]).
 It has been administered via drinking water , chow and recently osmotic pump .

 Please see Table 3 for some examples of different administration routes used in various papers.

 Please consult the literature to choose the most appropriate administration buffer for your experiment.

 Sterile saline is most commonly used for i.p. injection.
 Water, PBS and ACSF have also been used.